Trait solana_evm_loader_program::scope::evm::secp256k1::rand::prelude::Rng [−][src]

 B2: SampleBorrow<T>,

-and exclusive of high
+low and exclusive of high.

 This function is optimised for the case that only a single sample is

 made from the given range.
-See also the Uniform
+See also the Uniform distribution

 type which may be faster if sampling from the same range repeatedly.